 The coordinating center and clinical sites work together in planning, executing, and analyzing the results from USDRN studies.

-As Kidney Stones Increase, Researchers Turn to Technology for Answers
+As Kidney Stones Increase, Researchers Aim to Learn More about Cause, Treatment, and Prevention

 DURHAM, N.C.
-(March 8, 2018)—Newly published research shows that kidney stones doubled in men and quadrupled in women between 1984 and 2012 (Kittanamongkolchai et al., 2018).
-As experts scramble for answers on how to quell this unwelcome spike, researchers with the Prevention of Urinary Stones with Hydration (PUSH) study have been testing their own hypothesis for several months; namely, that a high-tech water bottle might be one key to reducing the recurrence of the urinary stone disease, commonly referred to as kidney stones.
+(March 1, 2019)—Research shows that prevalence of urinary stone disease doubled in men and quadrupled in women between 1984 and 2012 (Kittanamongkolchai et al., 2018).
+As experts scramble for answers on how to quell this unwelcome spike, researchers with the Urinary Stone Disease Research Network are currently conducting two trials to learn more about who develops kidney stones, what the best treatments are, and how to prevent stones from forming.

 WHO GETS STONES

 Since 1994, the number of people who get kidney stones has almost doubled!
 The number has risen from 1 out of every 20 people, to now 1 out of every 11 people.
 This increase is likely due to diet and lifestyle factors.
 Obesity also increases the risk of having a kidney stone.

 Kidney stones are more common in men than women, while less common in people who are Hispanic and African-American.